dtr-kalfer/burauenbiblio/README.md

 ### ⚖️ License & Attribution
 This feature accesses metadata and eBook files hosted by **Project Gutenberg**.
-All eBooks are in the public domain within the United States.
+All eBooks are in the public domain within the United States and most other parts of the world at no cost and no restrictions whatsoever.

 You **may not redistribute** large portions of the Project Gutenberg catalog or use their data commercially without permission.